PhD opportunities in Mathematical Sciences

 Heriot-Watt University has five campuses: three in the UK (Edinburgh, Scottish Borders and Orkney), one in Dubai and one in Malaysia.
 The University offers a highly distinctive range of degree programmes in the specialist areas of science, engineering, design, business and finance.
 Heriot-Watt is also Scotland's most international university, boasting the largest international student cohort.

-Successful candidates will be affiliated within the School Mathematical and Computer Sciences in Edinburgh and will be working closely with projects stemming from the newly established Centre for Mathematics-Driven Innovation launching September 2024.
+Successful candidates will be affiliated within the School Mathematical and Computer Sciences in Edinburgh and will be working closely with projects stemming from the newly established Mathematics-Driven Innovation Centre (M-DICE).

-The Opportunity: EPSRC Doctoral PhD studentships roles are funded by the Engineering and Physical Sciences Research Council (EPSRC) as part of Heriot-Watt University’s Doctoral Training Partnership award.
+The Opportunity: EPSRC Doctoral PhD studenships roles are funded by the Engineering and Physical Sciences Research Council (EPSRC) as part of Heriot-Watt University’s Doctoral Training Partnership award.

 EPSRC Doctoral Studentships in Mathematics and Statistics Innovation, are fully funded PhD studentships (please check eligibility below) aiming to interface different areas of EPSRC remit within Mathematical Sciences, including Statistics and Data Science.
 The successful candidates will be working on specific project(s) within the Centre for Mathematics-Driven Innovation, aiming to address industrial and/or applied sciences challenges by employing cutting-edge mathematical and statistical modelling.
 The duration of the funding is 3.5 years per PhD student.

-Specifically, the following potential PhD projects (with short descriptions) are available for starting in September 2024 are given below.
+Specifically, the following potential PhD projects (with short descriptions) are available for starting in September 2025 are given below

 Eligibility Essentials: The following eligibility criteria are essential for an application to be evaluated.